Qihoo360/hbox/README.md

 ### 3 Visualization Display
-The application interface can be divided into three parts:
+The application interface can be divided into four parts:

 - **All Containers**：display the container list and corresponding information, including the container host, container role, current state of container, start time, finish time, current progress.
 - **View TensorBoard**：If set to start the service of TensorBoard when the type of application is TensorFlow, provide the link to enter the TensorBoard for real-time view.